schemen/embed-metadata/README.md

 ## Settings
 ### Syntax used
-Use **Settings → Community plugins → Embed Metadata** to choose the token
+Use **Settings → Community plugins → Embed Metadata** to choose the syntax
 format: `[%key]` or `{{key}}`.

 ### Visual settings